rstudio/shiny/srcts/README.md

   * Used with `browserslist` and `core-js` to determine which polyfills should be incorporated.
 * `.eslintrc.yml`
   * Used with `eslint` and `prettier` to determine how the TypeScript files should be formatted and which lint failures should cause warnings, errors, or be ignored.
+* `.madgerc`
+  * Package used to determine if circular dependencies are found. `type` only imports are ignored as they are not included in the final bundle.
 * `.prettierrc.yml`
   * Used by `prettier` to know how to adjust code when a file is saved in VSCode or within `eslint`'s linting process.
 * `yarnrc.yml`